SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 Once IMRT has been fully deployed, the database should be synchronized with the ItemBank.
 This can be done by performing a manual run of the item sync job.

 * Run `kubectl get po` to find the name of a pod that is running `ap-imrt-iis-deployment`
-* Manually execute the item sync job on that pod.<pre>kubectl exec ap-imrt-iis-deployment-xxx -- curl "http://localhost/sync"</pre>
+* Manually execute the item sync job on that pod.<pre>kubectl exec ap-imrt-iis-deployment-xxx -- curl -X POST -i "http://localhost:8080/sync"</pre>
 * Monitor the job using <pre>kubectl logs -f ap-imrt-iis-deployment-xxx</pre> and wait for it to complete.
 * Once the initial sync has completed, deploy the cron job to run it on a periodic basis.
 The yml file can be edited to modify the schedule as required.<pre>kubectl apply -f sync-cron.yml</pre>